Australian owned and operated. Supporting Australian small businesses for 10 years.

 The risks are even more heightened today.

 According to the Australian Bureau of Statistics, cybersecurity incidents have doubled from 2019 to 2023.
-The most common types of cyber attacks against businesses include scams, fraud, unauthorised access to company accounts, and malicious software.
+The most common types of cyber attacks against businesses include scams, online scams, fraud, unauthorised access to company accounts, and malicious software.
+A scam is a deceptive scheme where criminals trick individuals or businesses into giving money or personal information.
+Online scams are a prevalent threat, often resulting in significant financial losses.

 This surge in cybersecurity incidents shows the pressing need for robust protective strategies.
+Seeking professional advice can help clarify and implement effective cybersecurity measures.

 Small businesses, in particular, find themselves not just targets but also the most vulnerable to the crippling effects of cybercrime.
 Because they often lack the means to invest in their cybersecurity, many of them fall prey to cybercriminals.